ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target.md

 The second component that is deployed is the WAN Optimization appliance.
 While the WAN Optimization appliance is optional, it performs WAN conditioning to reduce effects of latency.
 It also incorporates Forward Error Correction to negate packet loss scenarios, and deduplication of redundant traffic patterns.

 Altogether, these reduce bandwidth use and ensure the best use of available network capacity to expedite data transfer to and from the {{site.data.keyword.cloud_notm}}.
 The WAN Optimizer is disk intensive and requires sufficient amount of IOPS to function properly.
 As a result, the WAN optimizer resides on vSAN storage if present, or on Endurance storage with 2,000 IOPS.
-The sizing specification for the WAN Optimization appliance is the following table.
+The following table shows the sizing specification for the WAN Optimization appliance.

-Table 9.
-WAN Optimizer appliance sizing

 | Component | Configuration |
 |-----------|---------------|
 | CPU       | 8 vCPU        |
 | RAM       | 14 GB          |
 | Disk      | 30 GB VMDK + 70 GB VMDK resident on shared storage |
+{: caption="Table 9.
+WAN Optimizer appliance sizing" caption-side="bottom"}

 Unlike the Cloud Gateway, the WAN Optimization appliance is only attached to a logical switch to enable communication between itself and the Cloud Gateway.
 This appliance is required if WAN optimization is in use within the source environment.
 See the following figure for a view of the network layout.